 Teams are offered a warm place to stretch, meet up with their team and learn about last-minute race details.
-Bathroom access, water and Endurance Formula Gatorade will also be provided before the start of the race.
 Team members may watch the start of the race and return in time to drive to the first Transition Area on the course.
-Transition Areas are staffed by Iowa Sports Foundation volunteers.

-The start line is only 2 blocks from Kinetic Energy at 515 3rd Street, Suite 100.
+The start line at Cowles Commons is only 2 blocks from Kinetic Edge Energy at 515 3rd Street, Suite 100.

 UNITED WAY OF CENTRAL IOWA The IMT Des Moines Marathon is proud to support United Way of Central Iowa’s healthy lifestyle choices.
 Prize money from the Bankers Trust Marathon Relay will be administered through the United Way of Central Iowa.
 The top 4 teams in each race division have 3 options to choose from where their charity prize money can be donated to.
 Marathon Relay Prize Money.